lisafast/lacnotredame/content/_index.md

 * See [About the  Association](/about/about/) for previous meeting notes/minutes, financial reports, board members and objectives
 * Join or renew your membership:
-  * Renew in August by sending $10 to info@lacnotredame.org via e-transfer with password: water, we will email an acknowledgement
+  * Renew by sending $10 to info@lacnotredame.org via e-transfer with password: water, we will email an acknowledgement
-  * No cheques this year - will arrange a dock drop-off instead in August.
+  * No cheques this year please.
+You can give cash to a board member and they'll e-transfer for you.
   * Members will receive 2-3 emails per year from association@lacnotredame.org - to get the emails, join us, or if you already joined, check your junk mail/spam to make sure the email didn't end up there.

 The lake dragon on Chemin du Domaines